This Food Blogger's Going Back To Her Rhody (Italian) Roots For A Recipe You'll Want To Co-Opt

 Lori is a visual artist, cook, and food stylist.
-She is a native of Rhode Island who now lives in NYC and who also travels the world in search of food adventure.
-She launched her website www.thegizzcooks.com, to share her healthy, clean and easy recipes and cooking with real ingredients, the way her grandmother always did.
+She is a native of Rhode Island who now lives in NYC and travels the world in search of food adventures.
+She launched her website www.thegizzcooks.com to share her healthy, clean and easy recipes and cooking with real ingredients, the way her grandmother always did.
 Follow Lori on Instagram @gizznyc for inspiration and more creative food ideas.

 Photo Credits: Additional photos courtesy of Lori Gizz

 *This post has been updated and revised from the original version that appeared on the site in 2017.